West Virginia Talk

 D

-decorate graves – Clean off the graveyard and place flowers and other decorations on the graves.
+decorate graves Clean off the graveyard and place flowers and other decorations on the graves.
 This was a family occasion.
 The men mowed and the women decorated the graves and assembled a picnic lunch.
 The children played but were cautioned to never step on the graves.
 Stepping on graves was disrespectful.
+(I took my first baby step in Smith Cemetery while my family was decorating the graves.
+For information about "my" graveyards, see Cemeteries page.)

-Didn't say "dog"– "He left and didn't say 'dog.'"
-The person left without saying a word.
+Didn't say "dog" – "He left and didn't say 'dog' to nobody" The person left without saying goodbye or anything else for that matter.
 Close-mouthed.
-A woman who grew up in Temple Hill, Barren County, Ky., in the 1950s remembers an expanded version: “He didn't say dog how come you put your eye out."
+Diana Peters, who grew up in Temple Hill, Ky., in the 1950s, remembers an expanded version: “He didn't say dog how come you put your eye out."
+Another variation: He was the first priest to “say turkey-dog to me about liking anything I wrote.”
+Flannery O’Connor, a writer born in Savannah, Ga., quoted in “Flannery: A Life of Flannery O’Connor,” by Brad Gooch, Page 279.

 “…This particular expression is well over two hundred years old; it is just a variation of an older theme that was absurd enough to appeal to the popular fancy.
 One of the earliest of these is given in Udall’s translation of ‘Apophthegmes (1542) from the works of Erasmus.
-It reads: ‘A swyne to teach Minerua, was a prouerbe, for which we sai: Englyshe to teach our dame to spyne.’ (don’t try to teach a dame to spin)” From “Hog on Ice” by Charles Earle Funk (Harper & Row, New York, 1948).
+It reads: ‘A swyne to teach Minerua, was a prouerbe, for which we sai: Englyshe to teach our dame to spyne.’ (don’t try to teach a dame to spin)” (Hog on Ice by Charles Earle Funk, Harper & Row, New York, 1948.)
+Similar to: That's like telling Noah about rain.
+From "All Hat & No Cattle: A Guide for New Texans and All the West of Us" by Anne Dingus, Lone Star Books, Gulf Publishing Co., Houston, 1999.
+Page 56.

 Top of the page